Festivals in the East Kootenay bring fun, friendship and smiles

 Did you know the Creston Valley is an important staging area for migratory birds, with over 300 different species spotted in the region?
 Come and celebrate the birds, art and agriculture of the Creston Valley at the Creston Valley Bird Festival.
 A variety of birdwatching activities led by field experts are offered at the festival—guided canoe trips, local naturalist tours, bird identification workshops and more.
 There are also photography and bird-oriented courses, art displays, local wine and walking tours, and activities for kids.

-Now in its 81st year, the Creston Valley Blossom Festival was originally planned as a way to lift spirits in the midst of the war years.
+Creston celebrates in style during the May long weekend with the annual Creston Blossom Festival.
+Now in its 82nd year, the Creston Valley Blossom Festival was originally planned as a way to lift spirits in the midst of the war years.
 The residents of Creston and area are proud to continue this tribute to community resilience each year.
-A whole host of fun, family-friendly activities happen throughout the town during this three-day festival: a main parade followed by a children’s parade the next day, a midway and carnival rides, a street fair, dances, drag car races and much more.
+A whole host of fun, family-friendly activities happen throughout the town during this three-day festival: a main parade followed by a children’s parade the next day, a street fair, dances, drag car races and much more.

 Festivals in Fairmont Hot Springs